 Refresh Graphics Card

 A refresh means that the newer graphics card comes with some improvements and features over the older one.
-It is an updated version of the older graphics card and offers better performance, power efficiency, features and resolved bug fixes that were present in the older graphics card.
+It is an updated version of the older graphics card and offers better performance, power efficiency, features, and resolved bug fixes that were present in the older graphics card.
 Both the graphics cards will have the same GPU architecture but the GPU present in the refreshed one will be a slightly updated variant of the older one.
-GPU manufacturer may unlock extra cores in the newer card and thus making it more powerful.
+GPU manufacturers may unlock extra cores in the newer card and thus making it more powerful.
 The manufacturing process in the refreshed GPU can also be smaller e.g. from 14nm to 12nm.
 Also, you will definitely get higher GPU and Memory clock speeds in the refreshed graphics card.
 However, the memory size and configuration may or may not remain the same as GPU manufacturers may put more memory on the refreshed graphics card.
 Just like rebranded or rebadged graphics card, a refreshed graphics card is also sold as a newly launched product with a different brand name.

 The refresh card may come with better overclocking potential, power management features, improved efficiency, and newer technology support.
 Also, the drivers are better optimized for the newer refresh variant.
 The power consumption of the refreshed graphics card can be a bit on the higher side because of higher clock speed and other additions.
 It may also get a new board design and a cooler.
 Generally, refreshed video cards are priced a bit higher compared to their older or existing variants.
 A refresh is just like a revision where some minor improvements are made over the previous GPU or graphics card.